Written by: Will Watrous

 Will Watrous, owner of marketing agency StructureM, recently spoke with Jeff Prager, owner of the CFO Project about their partnership to bring actionable marketing and financial approaches to contractors.
-Jeff created the second-largest privately owned building company in the U.S., while Will runs a knowledgeable team of marketing experts to help contractors overcome “feast and famine” cycles and achieve lasting success.
+Jeff created the second-largest privately owned building company in Colorado, while Will runs a knowledgeable team of marketing experts to help contractors overcome “feast and famine” cycles and achieve lasting success.

 Here are some of their insights into how marketing and financial planning can work together to help contractors generate greater revenue.

 Many contractors don’t see consistent financial growth because their accountants “are not giving their customers the right message,” Jeff explains.
 The right message, he says, is, "Here's how to make more money.
 Let's work on that first."